tsunglung/UberEats/README.md

 # Setup

 You need to grab one cookie.
 If your get problem with https_result is 500, you need to get new cookie.
-(Temporary Solution)
+(Temporary Solution, the cookie will be expirated after one month)

 **1. Basic steps for grabbing**